Kassi Kuppinger

 Another variety of mini pumpkins, these baseball-sized pumpkins are perfectly cute and suitable for decorating or eating!
 Your young ones will also love them, as they are just the right size.

-How to Grow Wee-B-Little Pumpkins
+How To Grow Wee-B-Little Pumpkins

 Plant these little cuties in full sun.
 This variety has a slightly bushy growth habit, so they do not require as much space as larger pumpkin varieties.
 They reach maturity in approximately 90-100 days and generally grow up to a pound with a 3-5 inch diameter.
 Due to their bushy growth habit, they can be planted anywhere between 2 and 3 feet from their neighboring plant.